Skip to main content

 This is where our main page on monthly apartments in Mexico City becomes the better starting point.

-The same apartment can look good in photos and still fail for a 3-week stay if these details are weak.
+The same apartment can photograph beautifully and still fail for a 3-week stay if these details are weak.
+Most do.

 The real difference is not just length.
 It is lifestyle.